Explore and journey through the picturesque waterways of western Maine on this ten-day canoe expedition.

 The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on the Outward Bound experience.
 With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
 Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons learned and focus on their goals for the future.
 Instructors check on each participant at regular intervals.
 The time students spend on Solo depends on the length of course.
 On one-week courses, Solo is four to 12 hours long.

-Nine-day courses for 13 to 14 year-olds are designed to introduce young teens to Outward Bound.
+Ten-day courses for 13- to 14-year-olds are designed to introduce teenagers to Outward Bound.
 Supportive Instructors teach the skills of wilderness travel and guide the formation of the group into an expedition team.
-As the students’ abilities grow, the Instructors intentionally and progressively challenge them to take on more responsibilities, try out more leadership roles and develop a heightened sense of self and purpose.
-Caring Instructors prioritize safety while encouraging students to share ideas, experiment, triumph… and sometimes fail.
-Students may feel moments of frustration and disappointment during course, and at such times Instructors help them review their choices, weigh the results, decide what changes to make and try again.
-We find this teaches decision making, responsibility, and resiliency and ensures the group knows that all successes are truly theirs!
-Students return ready to fully participate and positively engage at home, at school, on teams and in their communities.
+As the students’ abilities grow, Instructors intentionally and progressively challenge them to take on more responsibilities, try out more leadership roles and develop a heightened sense of self and purpose.
+Students share ideas, experiment, triumph…and often fail, all under the close supervision of caring Instructors.
+While safety is conscientiously maintained, students may feel moments of frustration, disappointment and fatigue.
+These are the times when learning is most impactful.
+Instructors guide crew members to review their choices, weigh the results, decide what changes to make and try again.
+Through the process of failure and bouncing back, decision making skills are reinforced, as well as responsibility and resiliency, ensuring the group knows that all successes are truly earned.
+Students return home motivated to engage more at home, at school, on teams and in their communities.

 Travel to course area, welcome, equipment issue and check, introduction to camping